Stortinget.no

 Home

-HM King Harald and HM Queen Sonja on their way into the Storting before the State Opening in 2016.
-Photo: Morten Brakestad/Storting.
+HM King Harald on his way into the Storting before the State Opening in 2024.

-HM King Harald and HM Queen Sonja on their way into the Storting before the State Opening in 2016.
+HM King Harald on his way into the Storting before the State Opening in 2024.
 Photo: Morten Brakestad/Storting.

 Preparing for a new Storting

 After the election, it falls to the Storting to approve the election results, elect the Presidium and assign members to the standing committees.
-On 11th October, the King will formally open the new Storting.
+On 11th October 2025, the King will formally open the new Storting after the Parliamentary Election on 8th September.

 Determination of results and credentials

-The election on 13th September 2021 was carried out in the municipalities, with the results being determined by the county electoral committees and ultimately by the National Electoral Committee.
-The National Electoral Committee also allocates seats at large to the parties whose total national vote at the parliamentary election exceeded the minimum threshold of 4 per cent.
-The election process is the responsibility of the Ministry of Local Government and Modernisation and the Norwegian Directorate of Elections.
-The electoral committees approve and issue credentials to the candidates authorized to sit in the Storting and represent the voters of particular counties during the forthcoming four-year term.
+Parliamentary elections in Norway are carried out in the municipalities, with the results being determined by the county electoral committees and ultimately by the National Electoral Committee.
+The National Electoral Committee also allocates seats at large to the parties whose total national vote exceeded the minimum threshold of 4 per cent.
+The election process is the responsibility of the Ministry of Local Government and Regional Development, and the Norwegian Directorate of Elections.
+The electoral committees approve and issue credentials to the candidates authorized to sit in the Storting.

-Until their credentials have been approved, the Members of the Storting (MPs) have a temporary right to sit and to vote.
+Until their credentials have been approved, the Members of Parliament (MPs)[1] have a temporary right to sit and vote.

-The new Storting is thus in the position of approving itself, but only on the basis of preliminary work done by MPs from the previous Storting session.
+The new Storting is thus in the position of approving itself, but only on the basis of preliminary work done by MPs from the previous Storting.

 The new Storting begins

-When the new Storting convenes on Friday 1st October, the credentials are distributed to the first Member for each county and a list is made of the MPs for roll call by the President.
-At this sitting the post of President is assumed by the highest-ranking member of the Presidium from the previous Storting who is present.
+When the new Storting convenes on Wednesday 1st October, the credentials are distributed to the first MP from each county, and a list is made of the MPs for roll call by the President.
+At this sitting, the position of President is assumed by the highest-ranking member of the Presidium from the previous Storting who is present.
 If no one from the previous Presidium has been re-elected, the MP who has served longest shall preside.
 The election of the (final) Credentials Committee occurs at this sitting.

-On Friday 8th October the Credentials Committee’s recommendations will be considered by the new Storting.
+A week later, on 8th October, the Credentials Committee’s recommendations will be considered by the new Storting.
 The new Storting’s constituent sitting, at which the new Presidium will be elected, is set for 9th October.

 The Election Committee’s 37 members will be elected immediately after the Storting has been constituted.
 To the degree possible, the parliamentary party groups are proportionally represented on the committee.
 Geographical distribution by constituency is also taken into account.
 The Election Committee prepares and issues recommendations on any election the Storting may wish to hold, including elective appointments to commissions, committees and councils, such as the Norwegian Nobel Committee.
 These recommendations are considered by the Storting as a whole.